NickVoz/tcp-cloud/README.md

 # tcp-cloud

-Python scripts for a cloud server and clients, with support of multiple connections for a single client and file sync.
+Python scripts for a cloud server and clients, supports multiple connections for a single client and serving multiple clients simultaneously.

 ### Running the program